-The United States’ post-WWII role as the security guarantor in our region appears to be under siege by an ‘America first’ agenda at home and assertive rising powers abroad.
+The United States post-WWII role as the security guarantor in our region appears to be under siege by an ‘America first’ agenda at home and assertive rising powers abroad.
 This course looks to separate the substance of shifting power relations from the hyperbole of the news cycle.
-It will help you to critically examine the trajectory of the US’s role in the world through the lens of Australia’s interests.

 Two day program (introduction + deep dive) The fee for this course is $2,250 (GST ex) for Commonwealth participating agencies and NSC Partners.
 The open rate is $2,700 (GST ex).

 One day program (deep dive only) A fee of $1,300 (GST ex) applies to this course for Commonwealth participating agencies and NSC Partners.
 The open rate is $1,600 (GST ex).

 The US’s role in the world appears under threat from internal disruption and external pressures.
 The region of the Indo-Pacific has been a particular area of focus as pundits have interpreted any shift in US posture or language as a response to a rising China.
 But how much of this is perception and how much is a genuine strategic shift?

 In this course, you will examine the economic, geopolitical and societal trends in the United States and their intersection with vital Australian interests and national security priorities.
 The course also considers the characteristics of the alliance relationship between Australia and the US.

 The first day of the course will introduce participants to the US’s place in the world and its relationship with Australia.
 Building on this introduction, the second day will be a deep dive into the issues that face the US, the choices that it must make and what their consequences may be.

 Participants at this course will discuss the following issues:

 - President Trump’s approach to national security, the implications for Australia’s national security and the wider region